 Any inverter function code can be accessed via PROFINET acyclic services.
-To accomplish this, set the API to 0, Slot to 1 and SubSlot to 1.
+To accomplish this, set the API to 0 (when using the IN:xx,OUT:xx modules) or 14848 (when using Telegram 1), Slot to 1 and SubSlot to 1.
 The record number/index value is equivalent to the desired function code register number described in section 4.1.
 The length is specified according to the number of bytes to access.
 Since each register corresponds to 2 bytes of data, the length must be an even number.